On the van der Waerden numbers w(2;3,t): Computational results on

 \subsection{Some new conjectures}

-In this section, we provide conjectured values of $w(2; 3, t)$ for $t=20,21,\ldots,30$.
-We have used the {\tt Ubcsat} suite \cite{ubcsat} of local-search based satisfiability algorithms for generating good partitions as a proof of the lower bounds we provide.
-See Section \ref{sec:remsat} for details of the algorithms used to find the good partitions.
-Since local search based algorithms are incomplete (they may fail to deliver a satisfying assignment, and hence a good partition when there exists one), it remains to prove exactness of the numbers using a complete satisfiability solver or some complete colouring algorithm.
+In Table \ref{tab:conj3t}, we provide conjectured values of $\vdw(2; 3, t)$ for $t=20,21,\ldots,30$.
+We have used the {\tt Ubcsat} suite \cite{ubcsat} of local-search based satisfiability algorithms for generating good partitions, which provide a proof of these lower bounds; see \ref{sec:Certificates3tp} for the certificates.
+In Subsection \ref{sec:remsatincomp} we provide details of the algorithms used to find the good partitions.
+The characteristics of the searches were such that we believe these values to be optimal, namely with the right settings, these bounds can be found rather quickly, and in the past, all such conjectures turned out to be true (though, as discussed below, the situation gets weaker for $t=29,30$).
+However, since local search based algorithms are incomplete (they may fail to deliver a satisfying assignment, and hence a good partition when there exists one), it remains to prove exactness of the numbers using a complete satisfiability solver or some complete colouring algorithm.